NVIDIA/TensorRT-LLM/docs/source/advanced/batch-manager.md

 The first argument is the request id, second is the logits tensor, third are the tokens produced by the request so far, fourth is the operation stream used by the logits tensor, and last one is an optional client id.

 Users *must* use the stream to access the logits tensor.
-For example, performing a addition with a bias tensor should be enqueued on that stream.
+For example, performing an addition with a bias tensor should be enqueued on that stream.
 Alternatively, users may call `stream->synchronize()`, however, that will slow down the entire execution pipeline.

 Multiple requests can share same client id and callback can use different logic based on client id.